 Who’s doing it well?

-Brands including Louis Vuitton and National Geographic are some of the early adaptors to utilise the long-form video platform to showcase more cinematic productions.
+Brands including Louis Vuitton and National Geographic are some of the early adopters to utilise the long-form video platform to showcase more cinematic productions.
 Meanwhile the likes of Bacardi have used it to create exclusive content for their users.

 Mercedes-Benz recently published a short film on IGTV, celebrating its 130-year anniversary.
-The video however was not an IGTV exclusive.
+The video, however, was not an IGTV exclusive.
 It was also shared on YouTube and shorter edits of the video were published on Facebook and Twitter.

 Interestingly, when the same video was posted to both IGTV and YouTube, YouTube received nearly 5,000 more views in the first few days (44,000 vs 39,000).
 While this contrast is relatively insignificant, it shows how YouTube is still the more dominant platform.